THE ONLY SILLY

 what if my children act out?

 Children act out; it's bound to happen.
-They have strong emotions that they are still learning how to negotiate.
+They have strong emotions that they're still learning how to negotiate.
 It's all part of familyhood.
-I won't stop photographing, because teaching children how to adequately navigate difficult moments is part of being a parent.
+I won't stop photographing if you have to tend to a child's feelings, because teaching children how to adequately navigate difficult moments is part of being a parent.
 I won't shy away from it.
 You shouldn't, either.
+It's part of your story.

 what if something urgent comes up and we need to reschedule?

 At the time of booking, a retainer is required to confirm our date and time.
-If something comes up and you can let me know within three days of the session date, I'll be happy to apply that toward a future session.
+If something comes up and you can let me know at least three days before the session date, I'll be happy to apply that retainer toward a future session.

 do you sell products and digital images?

-Beyond albums, I sell prints and digital images, organized in collections or available a la carte.
-The digital images are discounted heavily when purchased as part of a collection.
-When you're ready to explore working together, let me know and I'll send along my informative Client Guide.
+I offer albums, fine art album blocks, and digital image galleries.
+The digital images are discounted when purchased alongside an album.
+When you're ready to explore working together, let me know and I'll send along my Client Guide.

 why should we pick you?

 That I can't answer for you, because like any relationship, ours will be a relationship.
 I'm going to be in your home, with you and the people closest to you.
-So more than anything, I want you to feel like I'm someone you think you'll really dig working with.
+More than anything, I want you to feel like I'm someone you might enjoy having in your life for a little while.
 A few people have been kind enough to say some really humbling things about working with me, so have a look if you like.
+I photograph a lot of local families, so if you recognize anyone, feel free to reach out to them directly.

 Good luck!
 I hope to hear from you.